amaurits/CoveringMuslimsBook/content/information/twitter_thread/index.md

 We use a new lexical sentiment analysis tool, [MultiLexScaled](https://github.com/amaurits/MultiLexScaled), to measure not only whether an article is positive or negative, but also just how positive or negative it is benchmarked against a random sample of over 48,000 US newspaper articles.

-This allows us to show that articles mentioning Muslims are far more negative than those touching on other groups.
+This allows us to show that articles mentioning Muslims are far more negative than those touching on other religious groups.
 (The x-axis is standard deviations.)

 ![figure 3.5 from the book](fig3.5.jpg)

-Coverage of most other groups is far less negative.
-Muslims are a striking outlier.
+Similarly, coverage of most other US-based groups is far less negative.
+US Muslims are a striking outlier.

 ![figure 3.9 from the book](fig3.9.jpg)